light-mode-image

 • credentialErrors: An array of CredentialError objects representing credentials that couldn't be returned.

-When a holder responds to a verification request, several outcomes are possible, often in combination:
+When a holder responds to a verification request, several outcomes are possible, often in combination.
+Each one is described along two independent axes: whether the requested credential itself verified, and whether the requested claims within it were provided.

 Detailed result structure